Benefits of Extra Virgin Olive Oil For Health, Skin, Hair

 Benefits Of Olive Oil In Skincare

 Olive oil is considered a tonic for the skin.
-The antioxidants, Vitamin E, and monounsaturated fatty acids in this oil are very beneficial for the skin.
+This oil’s antioxidants, Vitamin E, and monounsaturated fatty acids benefit the skin.

-Just fill your bathtub with warm water and mix 5 tablespoons of EVOO in it.
+Just fill your bathtub with warm water and mix 5 tablespoons of EVOO.
 Soak yourself in this water for 20 minutes.
-The Olive oil bath is excellent for making your skin moisture supple, smooth and young-looking.
+The Olive oil bath is excellent for making your skin moisture-supple, smooth and young-looking.

 You need not depend on expensive body lotion to make your skin look beautiful.
-Immediately after you have the shower, apply and light layer of EVOO oil on your skin.
+Immediately after you shower, apply a light layer of EVOO oil on your skin.
 EVOO penetrates deeply to regenerate cells and soften the tissue.
 This helps to retain the moisture and make this skin smooth and soft.
-Use the oil lavishly on elbows, knees, and feet as these areas are drier than the rest of the skin.
+Use the oil lavishly on elbows, knees, and feet, as these areas are drier than the rest of the skin.

 Rub the EVOO on cuticles, nails, and knuckles to prevent dryness and snags.
-If your nails on your toes and fingers have become hard and dry, keep your toes and fingers soaked EVOO mixed warm water for 10 minutes to make them soft and flexible.
+If the nails on your toes and fingers have become hard and dry, keep them soaked in EVOO mixed with warm water for 10 minutes to make them soft and flexible.

 You can use olive oil on the skin for a body scrub.
 Apply the EVOO all over your skin and then scrub the skin with sugar or coarse salt.
 You will find several body scrubs with olive oil